Facing Global Resolution Center Debt Collection Harassment?

 3. Can I sue Global Resolution Center for harassment?

-4. What are common Global Resolution Center FDCPA violations?
+4. What are common FDCPA violations?

-Common violations may include calling outside permitted hours, using threatening language, excessive calling, failing to validate debts, and sharing debt information with unauthorized parties.
+Common violations include calling outside permitted hours, using threatening language, excessive calling, failing to validate debts, and sharing debt information with unauthorized parties.

-6. What phone numbers does Global Resolution Center use?
+5. What phone numbers does Global Resolution Center use?

 The main number is (866) 403-8649.
-If you’re receiving calls from numbers you suspect are from Global Resolution Center, document them and contact an attorney.
+If you’re receiving calls from numbers you suspect are from them, document them and contact The Wood Law Firm at +1-844-638-1122.

-7. What are Global Resolution Center TCPA violations?
+6. What are TCPA violations?

-TCPA violations may include calling cell phones with automated dialers without consent, leaving pre-recorded voicemails, or continuing calls after being asked to stop.
+TCPA violations include calling cell phones with automated dialers without consent, leaving pre-recorded voicemails, or continuing calls after being asked to stop.

-9. What consumer rights do I have against Global Resolution Center?
+7. What consumer rights do I have?

-You have the right to fair treatment, privacy regarding your debt, accurate information, debt validation, and to request they stop calling you.
+You have the right to fair treatment, privacy regarding your debt, accurate information, debt validation, and to request that they stop calling you.

 They may call your workplace for employment verification, but if you inform them that your employer doesn’t allow such calls, they must stop calling you at work.

-15. Can the Global Resolution Center garnish my wages?
+9. Can they garnish my wages?

 They cannot garnish wages without first suing you and winning a judgment in court.
 If they threaten wage garnishment without a court order, that may be an FDCPA violation.